 Ad۱ vise impacted public to immediately gather everyone indoors and complete the following: Close and lock windows and outside doors - if possible, tape the gaps around door frames.
 Extinguish fires in fireplaces - if possible, close the damper.
-Turn off appliances or equipment that either uses inside air, blows out inside air or sucks in outside air, such as: Gas stoves and gas fireplaces • Clothes dryers Air conditioners Bathroom and kitchen fans Built in vacuum systems Turn down furnace thermostats to the minimum setting.
+Turn off appliances or equipment that either uses inside air, blows out inside air or sucks in outside air, such as: Gas stoves and gas fireplaces • Clothes dryers • Air conditioners Bathroom and kitchen fans Built in vacuum systems Turn down furnace thermostats to the minimum setting.
 Leave all inside doors open.
-Avoid using the telephone, except for emergencies, so that you can be contacted by emergency personnel.
-Stay tuned to local radio for possible information updates or for further instructions.
+Avoid using the telephone, except for emergencies, so that you can be contacted by emergency personnel. П Stay tuned to local radio for possible information updates or for further instructions.
 Even if you see people outside do not leave until told to do so.
-Remain indoors until further instructions are provided. ' If y ou are unable to follow these instructions, please notify emergency response personnel.
-4.6 5.4 Post Shelter-in-Place Instructions Afte er the hazardous substance has passed through the area, emergency response personnel will contact all s sheltered persons with instructions to: Ventilate the building by opening all windows and doors.
+Remain indoors until further instructions are provided. ш Remain indoors until further instructions are provided.
+If y ou are unable to follow these instructions, please notify emergency response personnel.
+4.6 5.4 Post Shelter-in-Place Instructions er the hazardous substance has passed through the area, emergency response personnel will contact sheltered persons with instructions to: Ventilate the building by opening all windows and doors.
 Turn on fans, turn up thermostats, and furnace circulating fans.
-Once the building is ventilated, return all heating, ventilating and other equipment to normal. and and a supplied to hornal
+Once the building is ventilated, return all heating, ventilating and other equipment to normal.
+Ado ditional instructions may need to be provided based on the specifics of the emergency.